rc-tests/MalMaybe/README.md

 │  (KSPIN_LOCK protected)             │
 │       │                             │
 │       ▼                             │
-│  \\Device\\MalMaybe                 │
+│  \\Device\\malmaybe                 │
-│  IOCTL_MalMaybe_READ_EVENTS         │
+│  IOCTL_MALMAYBE_READ_EVENTS         │
 └──────────────┬──────────────────────┘
                │  DeviceIoControl (blocking)
 ┌──────────────▼──────────────────────┐
-│          MalMaybe.exe               │  USER MODE
+│          malmaybe.exe               │  USER MODE
 │                                     │
 │  Blocking IOCTL loop                │
 │  (zero CPU when idle)               │
 │       │                             │
 │       ├─► Colour-coded console      │
-│       └─► C:\MalMaybe.log           │
+│       └─► C:\malmaybe.log           │
 └─────────────────────────────────────┘
 ```

 **Key design properties:**
 - The IOCTL **blocks** when the ring is empty — zero CPU usage while idle, no polling
 - The ring buffer holds 256 events; oldest are overwritten if the agent falls behind
-- Access to `\\.\MalMaybe` requires Administrator — enforced by the device ACL
+- Access to `\\.\malmaybe` requires Administrator — enforced by the device ACL
 - The driver handles agent crashes gracefully via `IRP_MJ_CLEANUP`

 ---

 ## Known Limitations

 - **Detection scope:** Only catches injection techniques that create a new thread with a non-image start address.
-Techniques that reuse existing threads
-- (APC injection, thread hijacking) or maintain image-type memory (module stomping) are not detected.
+Techniques that reuse existing threads (APC injection, thread hijacking) or maintain image-type memory (module stomping) are not detected.
 - **False positives:** JIT compilers (.NET CLR, V8, LuaJIT) legitimately create threads in private executable memory.
 - **No kernel signature:** Requires TestSigning mode.
-Will not load on a standard consumer or enterprise Windows machine without WHQL signing & Microsoft
-- charges money for that so nope
+Will not load on a standard consumer or enterprise Windows machine without WHQL signing & Microsoft charges money for that so nope
 - **Single consumer:** The device is designed for one agent at a time.
 ---

 ## Future Roadmap

 Detect More Injections, Make WhiteList for legit Software that trigger flags and Licensing - Make a Distributable Software Basically

 ---

 ## Disclaimer